Wikeyn/Chrome-Video-Skipper/README.md

 once the video like anime starts to play

-use "[" to skip1,use "]" to skip2
+use "Bracket[" to skip1,use "Bracket]" to skip2

-if you mistakenly pressed wrong one,you could use "\" to cancel the last operate
+if you mistakenly pressed wrong one,you could use "backslash" to cancel the last operate